 He acts as a reviewer for many high profile international journals and is an editorial board member of four different journals.
-He provides expert opinion or advice to a number of national and international research councils, charities, societies and institutions.
+He provides expert opinion or advice to a number of national and international research councils, charities, healthcare companies, societies and institutions.

 He has been a Fellow of Higher Education Academy (FHEA) since 2007 and supervised many postgraduate studies for the degrees of MSc, MD and PhD.